 Most disturbingly, they illustrate the human cost of this pressurised, penny-pinching environment.

 Earlier this year, we asked FDA members to take part in our study, and to share their views on this subject.
-1,346 members took part, and 82% of respondents said that working excess hours has adversely affected their wellbeing.
+1,346 members took part, and 82% of respondents said that working excess hours have adversely affected their wellbeing.

 “I’m suffering from depression and my marriage is strained due to unreasonable work life balance,” a member based in the Home Office told us.
 Others told us of taking blood pressure medication to combat workplace stress, feeling guilt or anxiety and losing sleep.
 “I suffered a breakdown last year, was acutely ill with severe anxiety and depression and took sick leave for 4 months,” a Keystone member in the Department of Education told us.
 “I had worked as much as 65-80 hours to meet deadlines on pieces of work, which when our Minister changed were never taken forward.
 I finally cracked.”